hslu-dda/data-handling/README.md

 3. **Calling the Function:** To use the function, you call it by writing its name followed by parentheses.
 Inside the parentheses, you provide the value you want to pass to the function as an argument.
 In the first call, we pass `"Alice"` as the argument, so `name` takes the value `"Alice"` inside the function, and `"Hello, Alice!"` is printed to the console.
 In the second call, we pass `"Bob"`, so `"Hello, Bob!"` is printed.
 The order of the function definition and calling the function doesn't play a role.
 Once defined, functions can be accessed from anywhere in the code.

-### Working with return statements
+### Using Return

-A return is a powerfull tool to manipulate data.
+Often, after the function has been executed, you want to "get" the result (e.g. a manipulated data array) to continue working.
+For this purpose, functions can not only receive arguments, they can also "return" (send back).
 Here's an example of a JavaScript function that takes a value, performs an operation on it, and then returns a new value.
-To access the returned result you create a new variabel (e.g. `let newValue`) and the function assigns its result to this variable.
+To access the returned result you create a new variabel (e.g. `let newValue`) and the function assigns the result to this variable.

 ```js
 function doubleValue(inputNumber) {